arpieb/text2kg/README.md

 ## License

 Yeah, the Unlicense.
-I can't really claim much considering I 'Steined this one together from several different sources and OSS tools.
-Use at your own risk.
+I can't really claim much considering I 'Steined&trade; this one together from several different sources and OSS tools.
+Use at your own risk; no guarantees, warranties, or any other Ts implied or otherwise.